Botany and Plant Pathology (BOT)

 Recommended: (BOT 451 or BOT 551) and (BB 314 or BB 331 or BB 350)

-BOT 555, EVOLUTIONARY DYNAMICS OF PLANT PATHOGENS, 3 Credits
+BOT 555, ECOLOGY AND EVOLUTION OF INFECTIOUS PLANT DISEASES, 3 Credits

 Examines how plant pathogens evolve and spread, and how their interactions with plants shape their evolution.
 Course topics include but are not limited to: spatial and temporal dynamics of plant pathogens, microbial genome evolution, comparative and population genomics, phylogenetics, horizontal gene transfer, genomic epidemiology.